Ness of Brodgar: Structure 14

-Structure 14 was built around 3,000 BC, roughly contemporaneously with structures 1, 8 and 12.
+Structure 14 was built around 3000 BC, roughly contemporaneously with structures 1, 8 and 12.
 Like them it was built on top of earlier structures.
 It is the most northerly of the buildings so far uncovered.
 It has three entrances, four piers, four recesses, and two hearths.
 Apart from its size it is generally similar in design to structure 8.

-A great deal of stone from structure 14 was taken in antiquity for re-use elsewhere, and like all the other structures except structure 10, it appears to have been largely demolished by 2,600 BC.
+A great deal of stone from structure 14 was taken in antiquity for re-use elsewhere, and like all the other structures except structure 10, it appears to have been largely demolished by 2600 BC.

 The ends of this building appear to have been used for different purposes and, as of 2016, the floor is undergoing chemical analysis to determine what they were.

 An unusual axehead, made from gneiss, and a carinated bowl from the early Neolithic which may predate grooved ware, have been found in this structure.

+Structure 27

+Structure 27 is believed to have been constructed later in the timeline of the Ness, however the structure is yet to be dated.
+It is believed to be located outside the site's southern boundary wall.
+It exhibits particularly high quality masonry, including a gentle, deliberate curve to its walls.
+It was discovered beneath a midden, and was not built on top of any other structures, meaning it displays little subsidence.

+Timber deposits were found in the structure, as was a hearth containing minimal amounts of ash, implying the structure was only in very short-term use.

+Extensive bone deposits were found surrounding the structure, similar to those found around structure 10.